camilesing/Flink-SQL-Helper-VSCode/README.md

-# Flink-SQL-Checker
+# Flink-SQL-Helper

-This extension provides Flink SQL support for VSCode. support Flink SQL error grammar check, syntax highlighting, complete keywords, rename, find all references and code format, including user-defined functions.
+Help you efficiently and focus on FlinkSQL development. support Flink SQL error grammar check, syntax highlighting, complete keywords, rename, find all references and code format, including user-defined functions.

 > I suggest that you develop and debug on vscode based on the information (https://code.visualstudio.com/docs/java/java-debugging) to obtain a better experience.